nlblocks/SimpleSerial/README.md

 To use SimpleSerial, a secure connection is needed! (localhost, https or use Chrome flag: chrome://flags/#unsafely-treat-insecure-origin-as-secure)

-## How to use:
+## How to install:

-download simpleserial.js and add it to your <head>:
+Download simpleserial.js and add it to your <head>:

     <script src="js/simpleserial.js"></script>

-or, alternatively, get it online:
+Or, alternatively, get it online:

       <script src="https://raw.githubusercontent.com/nlblocks/SimpleSerial/main/simpleserial.js"></script>

-## Functions available:
+## How to use/available functions:

+You can use html buttons with the onclick event to trigger the functions:

+Example:

+    <button onclick="serialConnect(115200);">Connect Serialport</button>
+    <button onclick="serialDisconnect()">disconnect Serialport</button>

 ### serialConnect(baud);
-to connect to a serial port, call serialConnect(baud) and choose the port from the pop-up.
+To connect to a serial port, call serialConnect(baud) and choose the port from the pop-up.
 - Replace baud for the baudrate you want to use.

 Example: